-Lichen planus is a fairly common skin rash that is thought to be triggered by the immune system.
-Exactly why the immune response occurs is not known.
+Lichen planus is a skin rash triggered by the immune system.
+It’s not currently known why this immune response occurs.
 There may be several contributing factors, and each case is different.
 Potential causes include:

-While it may be uncomfortable, in most cases lichen planus is not a serious condition.
-It is not contagious.
-There are some rare variations of the condition that are more serious and painful.
-It can be treated by using topical and oral medications to reduce symptoms, or by using drugs that suppress the immune system.
+However, there are some rare variations of the condition that may be serious and painful.
+These variations can be treated with topical and oral medications to reduce symptoms, or by using drugs that suppress the immune system.

-- blisters, which become scabby after bursting
+- blisters, which burst and become scabby

 - thin white lines over the rash

 The most common type of lichen planus affects the skin.
 Over the course of several weeks, lesions appear and spread.

 Lichen planus of the skin usually goes away on its own